Investment Company Liquidity Risk Management Program Rules

 Amendments to the registration form used by open-end funds (Form N-1A) require funds to describe their procedures for redeeming fund shares, the number of days in which the fund typically expects to pay redemption proceeds, and the methods for meeting redemption requests.
 The amendments also require funds to disclose information about the operation and effectiveness of their liquidity risk management program in their reports to shareholders.

-Amendments to the portfolio holdings reporting form (Form N-PORT) require a fund to confidentially report position-level liquidity classification information to the SEC and information regarding a fund’s highly liquid investment minimum on a monthly basis, as well as its holdings of cash and cash equivalents.
+Amendments to the portfolio holdings reporting form (Form N-PORT) require a fund to maintain in its records position-level liquidity classification information and information regarding a fund’s highly liquid investment minimum on a monthly basis, as well as its holdings of cash and cash equivalents.

 Amendments to the annual census reporting form (Form N-CEN) require funds to disclose information regarding the use of lines of credit and interfund borrowing and lending, and require an ETF to report if it is an in-kind ETF under the rule.